rodrigofontesdev/niver/README.md

 ### Setting up Notion Integration

 1. Create a page in Notion and start an empty database with these properties:

-- Add a column **Nome** with type title
+   - Add a column **"Nome"** with type title
-- Add a column **Resposta** with type select
+   - Add a column **"Resposta"** with type select
 2. Go to [Notion Integrations](https://www.notion.so/profile/integrations) page
 3. Create a new integration with these settings:

-- Associated workspace: select a workspace
+   - Associated workspace: Select a workspace
    - Type: Internal
    - Capabilities: Insert content
    - User capabilities: No user information
-- Access: select a database
+   - Access: Select a database
 4. Copy the **Internal Integration Secret**
 5. Copy the **database ID** from the URL
 6. Paste into your environment variables